Publishing Trends: 2021 and Beyond

 After a 2020 that was unusual, to say the least, publishers of all sorts are now looking ahead to see what the future holds for the publishing industry.

-In this article, we’re going to break out our crystal ball to see what’s in store for next year and beyond.
-Moreover, we’ll focus on leading industry trends while analyzing some of the biggest news in the publishing industry.
+In this article, we’re going to break out our crystal ball and focus on leading industry trends while analyzing some of the biggest news in the publishing industry.

 So, stay tuned.
 We have a lot coming your way.